Quantumness and thermodynamic uncertainty relation of finite-time Otto cycle: Conclusion

 For open quantum systems, there is no unique way in the definition of work, so that a variety of the definitions of work can be used.
-Among them, we employed the definition of the operational work~\cite{Breuer2006TheTheory, Kosloff2014-Review, Kosloff2017-QuantumOtto, Camati2019Coherence}, which can be measured for a optomechanical Otto engine using the continuous measurement~\cite{Dong2015work}.
-The two-point measurement is another definition of work~\cite{sacchi2020thermodynamic}, which performs a couple of measurements at the start point of a process and the end point of the process.
+Among them, we employed the definition of the operational work~\cite{Breuer2006TheTheory, Kosloff2014-Review, Kosloff2017-QuantumOtto, Camati2019Coherence}, which can be measured for an optomechanical Otto engine using the continuous measurement~\cite{Dong2015work}.
+The two-point measurement is another definition of work~\cite{sacchi2020thermodynamic}, in which a couple of measurements are performed, one at the starting point and one at the end point of a process.
 These measurements make the coherence of the working fluid disappear.
-As a result, in the finite-time mode, the two-point measurement might result in different result from ours, which one of possible future works.
+As a result, in the finite-time mode, the two-point measurement might yield a different result from ours.
+This may be studied in future work.

 \thefigure{\thesection.\arabic{figure}}